dermesser/stex/README.md

 # stex

 stex (**st**ock **ex**change) is another stock market simulator game like there have been many of before.
-This one featGures client/server mode in which several clients can play on identical, synchronous stock exchange data (randomly generated, just to be clear).
+This one features client/server mode in which several clients can play on identical, synchronous stock exchange data (randomly generated, just to be clear).
 More features are planned, but as of now, clients will already see the wealth of other players in the same group in their game window.